-Each DSL student must complete a total of three 10-day residencies.
-During the first residency, DSL students complete the orientation and tool development coursework required for successful completion of LDSL 701.
-In the second residency, students complete the introduction to LDSL 704.
-During the third and final residency, students complete the introduction to LDSL 707.
-Each of these three courses begins during the on-campus residency and then continues online throughout the remainder of summer or fall semester.
+Each DSL student must complete a total of three residencies, which occur during the summer semester in May each year.
+Residency offers a unique opportunity for students to prepare for future doctoral coursework and professional life after completing the doctoral program.
+During the first residency, DSL students complete LDSL 701 and the Library Research & Resources course.
+In the second residency, students complete LDSL 704, and in the third and final residency, students complete LDSL 707.
 Certain activities related to the DSL project may require additional time on campus.